DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-01.md

 God created the large sea creatures and every living creature that moves, with which the waters swarmed, after their kind, and every winged bird after its kind.
 God saw that it was good.

 ###### v22
-God blessed them, saying, "Be fruitful, and multiply, and fill the waters in the seas, and let birds multiply on the earth."
+God blessed them, saying, "[[Be fruitful, and multiply]], and fill the waters in the seas, and let birds multiply on the earth."

 ###### v23
 There was evening and there was morning, a fifth day.